awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-import-vm.md

 Note that you'll receive the `Import VM: Upload to S3`, `Import VM: Image Conversion Starting`, and `Import VM: Image Conversion Done` notifications for each disk image converted\.

 If the import task fails, you'll receive the notification `Import VM: Import Failed`\.
-For more information about troubleshooting issues with import tasks, see [Errors Importing a VM](scvmm-troubleshoot.md#scvmm-import-errors)\.
+For more information about troubleshooting issues with import tasks, see [Errors importing a virtual machine](scvmm-troubleshoot.md#scvmm-import-errors)\.

-## Backing Up Your Imported Instance<a name="scvmm-backup"></a>
+## Back up your imported instance<a name="scvmm-backup"></a>

 After the import operation completes, the instance runs until it is terminated\.
 If your instance is terminated, you can't connect to or recover the instance\.
 To ensure that you can start a new instance with the same software as an imported instance if needed, create an Amazon Machine Image \(AMI\) from the imported instance\.
 For more information, see [Create a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.